morepath/morepath/doc/implementation.rst

 Implementation Overview
 =======================

-This document contains an overview of the internal modules of Morepath For more information click on the module headings to see the internal APIs.
+This document contains an overview of the internal modules of Morepath.
+For more information click on the module headings to see the internal APIs.

 .. toctree::
    :maxdepth: 2